 California has also prioritized supporting its small business community, with generous programs for loans and grants to get entrepreneurs up and running.

-Plus, the limited liability company structure comes with a lot of benefits.
+Plus, the limited liability company structure comes with a lot of benefits of an LLC.
 Let’s cover them in detail.

 A key advantage of an LLC is its flexible taxation options.
-By default, a California LLC is subject to pass-through taxation, so it’s taxed like a partnership or sole proprietorship.
+By default, a California LLC is subject to pass-through taxation, so it’s taxed like a partnership or sole proprietorship (see pass-through taxation definition).
 As a pass-through entity, the LLC itself doesn’t pay taxes.
 This is unlike a corporation, in which profits are taxed at the business level and again at the individual shareholder level, which is called “double taxation.”
 LLC profits are only taxed once, on the individual tax returns of the members.
 This tax status applies for both state and federal tax purposes.

-Additionally, an LLC can elect to be taxed as a C corporation or S corporation instead.
+Additionally, an LLC can elect to be taxed as a What is a C corporation? or S corporation (please see our What is an S Corp? page) instead.
 These structures generally favor more established LLCs, but having the option is a luxury.
 California normally charges an $800 minimum franchise tax for LLCs every year, but they’re currently waiving the first year of that tax to help LLCs get up and running.
+Check out the franchise tax definition.

 Another key benefit of a California LLC is the personal liability protection offered by this entity type.
 In the eyes of the law, an LLC is a separate legal entity from its owners.
 The LLC is responsible for its own debts and liabilities.
 If the business goes south or the LLC is sued, creditors usually can’t come after the personal assets of the members.

-This personal asset protection is especially valuable in California.
+This personal asset protection, a benefit of an LLC, is especially valuable in California.
 California is a notoriously litigious state (lots of civil suits are filed).
 For example, between 2013 and 2020, California plaintiffs filed over half of all lawsuits nationwide under the Americans with Disabilities Act.
 Class-action suits are also quite common.

 The liability protection of an LLC usually protects your home, personal bank account, car, and other assets.
 If one of these suits was filed against your LLC and the plaintiff won, you would only pay from the LLC’s assets, not yours.
 This protection is the primary reason a lot of entrepreneurs decide they need an LLC instead of being a sole proprietor or partnership.